modziE3/SENG302-TradieMe/README.md

 These records can be shared so renovators can share their progress on their renovations.
 Renovators can also post renovation jobs they are wanting help with, allowing tradies to find work.

-## Using the application
-The deployed website can be found [here](https://csse-seng302-team1000.canterbury.ac.nz/prod/)

 ## How to run locally
 ### 1 - Running the project
 From the root directory ...